Artelia/NIMPHS/docs/source/documentation/telemac/import.rst

 | Import a file under ``File > Import > TELEMAC``.

 .. important::
-    For large meshes (> 100k vertices, or results froms 3D simulations), this operation can take several seconds to complete.
+    For large meshes (> 100k vertices, or results from 3D simulations), this operation can take several seconds to complete.

 .. image:: /images/telemac/import.png
     :width: 60%